IBM/storage-protect-galaxy/snap-protect/Readme.md

 ## Disclaimer

-Disclaimer: Community-Contributed Solution – Best-Effort Support Only
+Community-Contributed Solution – Best-Effort Support Only

 This solution is provided as a value-added tool to assist our customers in addressing specific use cases.
 It is made available on an open-source and as-is basis and is not included under the standard product license or support agreement.